 While previewing your new Windows Spotlight background images on the lock screen, you may occasionally see a text box in the upper-right corner that asks if you “like what you see.”
 You can hover over this box with your mouse cursor, or tap on it if using a touchscreen device, to answer yes (“I want more!”) or no (“Not a fan”).
 Windows and Bing will then use this information to custom tailor future images to your personal tastes, much in the same way that users can give ratings to custom song playlists on services like Pandora or Apple Music.

 Where to Find Windows Spotlight Lock Screen Images

-The first tricky part is that the images are cached deep inside your User folder, and to find them, we’ll first need to enable the “show hidden files” option in File Explorer.
-To do so, open a new File Explorer window and click on the View tab.
+The first thing to do is to open a File Explorer window and tell it to show hidden files.
+Open a new File Explorer window (click in the search box on the task bar and type “explorer” and hit return) and click on the View tab.
 Next, find and click Options on the far right of the File Explorer ribbon toolbar (you may need to adjust the size of your File Explorer window to see it).

 In the Folder Options window that appears, select the View tab and then, in the “Advanced Settings” list, click the button labeled Show hidden files, folders, and drives.

 Click Apply to save the change and then OK to close the Folder Options window.